raspberrypilearning/see-like-a-bat/worksheet.md

 	![testing vibro](images/testing-vibro_bb.png)

 It is important to note that you can only do this with this particular motor, as it has such a small current draw.
 Larger motors 	should never be attached directly to the pins on your Raspberry Pi, and should instead by attached to a motor-driver or a transistor.

 The motor should start vibrating, at which point you can disconnect it from your Raspberry Pi.

-## How an ultrasonic distance sensor works
+## How an ultrasonic distance sensor (UDS) works

-An ultrasonic distance sensor works using ultrasound.
+An ultrasonic distance sensor (UDS) works using ultrasound.
 This is sound with a frequency so high that humans are unable to hear it.
 Bats and dolphins would have no problems though, as they have evolved to be able to use sounds of this frequency.

 The ultrasonic distance sensor works by sending out a burst of ultrasound.
 This sound will travel through air, but reflect back (echo) off hard surfaces.
 The sensor can detect the echo, when it returns.